China Will 'Never Seek Hegemony' Says President Xi Jinping

 The Chinese leader said China would not develop “at the expense of other countries’ interests.”

-China’s expanding footprint worldwide — from Asia-Pacific to Africa and beyond through a broad network of infrastructure projects called the Belt and Road Initiative — has led some nations to raise alarm over what they call China’s long arm of influence, which has been criticized for being political as well as economic.
+China’s expanding footprint worldwide — from Asia-Pacific to Africa and beyond through a broad network of infrastructure projects called the Belt and Road Initiative — has led some nations to raise the alarm over what they call China’s long arm of influence, which has been criticized for being political as well as economic.

 While Xi said China is “increasingly approaching the center of the world stage,” he also noted that the country pursues a defensive national defense policy.